Ofaloaf/postapoc/After the End README.txt

 Casus bellis from Project Balance
-Titular Empires from CK2+ (old version) by Wiz Portraits from Lux Invicta by DarkReborn and others
+Titular Empires from CK2+ (old version) by Wiz Portraits from Lux Invicta by DarkReborn and others Clothing and headgear from AGOT Congenital Overhaul by LancelotLoire

 Music:
 "Sardana", "Lord of the Land", "Teller of the Tales", "Drums of the Deep", "DD Groove", "Porch Blues", "Virtutes Instrumenti", "Night of the Owl", "Achaidh Cheide", "Black Bird", "Dhaka", "Moorland", "Thunderhead"